awdriggs/gistdb/README.md

 5. Generate and copy the token

 #### Walkthrough
+Create a new token
 ![new token](guide_images/new-token.png)

+Name the token whatever, just for you to remember what this is for.
 ![token](guide_images/token.png)

+Scroll down and select gist.
+Make sure everything else is unchecked
 ![gist checkbox](guide_images/gist-checkbox.png)

 ### 3. Set up Environment Variables
+Environment variables are key value pairs that provide configuration information for an application.
+They are a way of hold secret info on a server and not exposing to the frontend or when pushing to git hub.
+Many API or services use environment variables for authorization.
+That is what w are doing here.
+We are secretly storing the github token and gist id so it won't be exposed.
+Now only our server will be able to read and write to this gist.

 Create a `.env` file in the project root (copy from .env.example):